Tax Filing in 2026: A Guide for Individuals and Businesses

-Tax season in New York has always been one of the most complex in the country.
-Unlike many states, New York imposes not only state-level income taxes but, for residents of New York City and Yonkers, additional local obligations.
-Combined with federal filing requirements, this creates a three-layered system that leaves both individuals and businesses navigating a maze of rules, forms, and deadlines.
+Tax season in New York is one of the most complex in the country.
+Unlike many states, New York imposes state taxes, additional local taxes for New York City and Yonkers, and layered federal requirements.
+For individuals and businesses alike, this creates a maze of rules, forms, and deadlines.

 Let’s walk through what matters most this tax season.